kopia/kopia/site/content/docs/Getting started/_index.md

 We can define:

 - which files to ignore
-- how many hourly, daily, weekly, monthly and yearly shapshots to maintain
+- how many hourly, daily, weekly, monthly and yearly snapshots to maintain
 - how frequently snapshots should be made

 Each repository has a `global` policy, which contains defaults used when more specific policies are not defined.